-with supervising officers.
+wıı in supervising officers.
 The materials required for an application include the.
-1) Facility Questionnaire, 2) Facility Authorization form, 3) Consent for Criminal History Record Check form, 4) Copy of THOR Directory Standards with boxes checked indicating compliance 5) if applying as a Recovery Residence, a facility policy and procedures manual plus a all resident forms, and 5) if applying to house sex offenders, a Sex Offender Authorization Letter from Local Sheriff.
-See Section B.6, page 8.
+1) Facility Questionnaire Facility Authorization form 3) Consent for Criminal History Record Check form 4) Copy of THR Directory Standards with boxes checked indicating compliance 5) if applying as a Recovery Residence, a facility policy and procedures manual plus all forms provided to resident forms, and 6) if applying to house sex offenders, a Sex Offender Authorization Letter from Local Sheriff.
+See Section B. 6. on Page 8. -

-After receiving all required materials, the Facility Director should complete a pre-site visit standards review checking each applicable box indicating compliance and submit that with the other application materials.
-Upon receipt a staff member will schedule a site visit.
+After receiving all required materials, a SBPP staff member contacts the Facility Director to complete a pre-site visit Standards Compliance Checklist and to schedule a site visit.
 During the site visit each housing unit must be visited and all housing units must be fully furnished.

 Acceptance of a facility's and individual staff qualifications is made at the discretion of the State Board of Pardons and Paroles.
 Decisions are final and not subject to appeal.
-Approval for the THOR Directory is valid for a maximum of 2 years as indicated on the THOR certificate during which time changes in facility location, contact information, facility licensure or accreditations, or staff must be reported to Parole Board staff.
+Approval for the THOR Directory is valid for a maximum of 2 years as indicated on the THOR certificate during which time changes in facility location, contact information, facility licensure or accreditations, or staff must be immediately reported to Parole Board staff.
 Approved facilities must contact a Parole Board staff member within 2 months of the certificate expiration date to schedule a re-approval site visit.
-An issued THOR Directory certificate is valid only for the facility and housing units listed in the Facility Questionnaire at the time of approval and may not be transferred to any other location.
+An issued THOR Directory Certificate is valid only for the facility and housing units listed in the Facility Questionnaire at the time of approval and may not be transferred to any other location.

-B. Locating Approved Facilities
+B. Locating Approved Facilities in the THOR Directory

 All state prison, state probation, and parole staff can identify potential facilities for supervisee referrals.
-Approved THOR Directory facilities can be searched via Internet Explorer at http://www.pap.state.ga.us/Thor_ejb-war/login.jsp.
-Two methods can be used to locate an approved facility.
+The THOR Directory can be searched using Internet Explorer via http://pap.georgia.gov/transitional-housing-offender-reentry.
+Two methods can be used to locate approved facilities.
 If a facility name is known, enter its name in the Quick Search box - if the facility does not appear in the dropdown list it is not an approved facility.
 Select the pertinent facility from the list then click on "Display Facility" to view the Facility Profile.